haimkastner/unitsnet-js/README.md

 // You can read more about this issue at https://stackoverflow.com/q/1458633/8281649.
 // UnitNet library allows you to replace the arithmetic formulas with your own, better formulas.

-// Example of loading https://www.npmjs.com/package/numeral library as the artimatic formula import numeral from 'numeral';
+// Example of loading https://www.npmjs.com/package/numeral library as the arithmetic formula import numeral from 'numeral';
 import { Length, setArithmeticFormula, ArithmeticOperation } from 'unitsnet-js';